Online Search-based Collision-inclusive Motion Planning and Control for Impact-resilient Mobile Robots: Search-based Collision-inclusive Planning

 In not collision-free $\bm{e}(t)$, the estimated collision time instant $t_{i}$ is when $\bm{p}_{e}(t_{i}) \in \mathcal{P}^{free} \wedge \bm{p}_{e}(t_{i}+\delta t) \in \mathcal{P}^{obs}$ with $\delta t \approx t_{i+1} - t_{i}$ for all $i \in \{0, \cdots I - 1 \}$.
 Then, we set the duration $\tau$ of the collision-inclusive motion primitives in Alg.~\ref{motion primitive} to $t_{i}$, and modify the end state $\bm{s}_{d,e}$ of $\bm{e}(t)$ as $\bm{s}_{d,e} = \{ \bm{s}_{d,e}^{-}, \bm{s}_{d,e}^{+} \}$ with $\bm{s}_{d,e}^{-} = \bm{e}(t_{i}) = [\bm{p}_{e}(t_{i})^{\top}\ \bm{v}_{e}(t_{i})^{\top}\ \bm{a}_{e}(t_{i})^{\top}\cdots]^{\top}$.
 We set the duration of this edge $\tau = t_{i}$ and set $\zeta(\tau) = 1$. $\bm{s}_{d,e}^{+} = F_{DRR}(\bm{s}_{d,e}^{-})$ is the post-impact state recovered using the DRR strategy.
 We discuss how to set $\bm{s}_{d,e}^{+}$ shortly.

 Since $\bm{v}, \bm{a}$ and other higher-order derivatives are polynomial functions, we can compute their extrema within the time period $[0, \tau]$ to check if the respective maximum bounds are violated.
-For $n \leq 3$, the order of these polynomials is less than $5$, which means we can easily solve for the extrema in closed form.
-We prune those primitives which are not dynamically feasible (i.e. any bounds are exceeded).
+The polynomials' order is less than $5$ for $n \leq 3$, hence the extrema can be computed quickly in closed form.
+We eliminate the primitives that cannot be dynamically implemented (i.e. any bounds are exceeded).
 For the collision-inclusive primitives, we need to check the $x$ component of the velocity ${v}_{e}^{-}$ in $\mathcal{F}_{c}$ corresponding $~^{c}{v}_{e, x}^{-} \in \mathcal{V}^{c}$.
 We prune those with $~^{c}{v}_{e, x}^{-} \not \in \mathcal{V}^{c}$ to prevent the robot from flipping over after colliding.

 To generate the frame $\mathcal{F}_{c}$ required for evaluating the collision-inclusive primitives, we need to get the geometric information of each obstacle that the robot collides on.
 Given a current scan from the mapping sensor (e.g., a LiDAR) we identify all possible collision surfaces and use regression to fit curve equations to the possible collision surfaces.
 The value of doing so is that it enables a rapid calculation of the tangent and normal unit vectors at selected possible collision points on those collision surfaces.
 Basis vectors of $\mathcal{F}_{c}$ are generated as discussed in Sec.~\ref{sec:deformation problem} whereas the origin of $\mathcal{F}_{c}$ is set to be the estimated position of collision $\bm{p}_{e}^{-}$ in $\bm{s}_{d,e}^{-}$.